-The company participates in the scheme, a multi-employer scheme which provides benefits to some 950 nonassociated participating employers.
-The scheme is a defined benefit scheme in the UK.
-It is not possible for the company to obtain sufficient information to enable it to account for the scheme as a defined benefit scheme.
-Therefore it accounts for the scheme as a defined contribution scheme.
+The Flexible Retirement Plan is a wholly a money purchase (i.e. defined contribution) scheme.
+The Growth Plan is a defined benefit scheme in the UK but because it is not possible for the company to obtain sufficient information to enable it to account for the scheme as a defined benefit scheme, it accounts for the scheme as a defined contribution scheme.